 The veterinarian will begin with a general clinical and dermatological examination and a search for any associated symptoms.

 Depending on these elements, he may propose additional examinations to confirm or not his hypotheses.
 These may be specific dermatological examinations: examination of hairs (trichogramma), scrapings and / or skin layers.
 An examination of the skin under a specific lamp (Wood’s lamp) may be offered to check for the presence of ringworm even if the results are not always certain when they are negative.
-Hair or pus samples to be sent to the laboratory are possible to look for fungi or bacteria, for example.
+Hair or pus samples to send to the laboratory are possible to look for fungi or bacteria, for example.
 In addition, skin tests can help identify the allergens involved.
-Finally, a biopsy can optionally be proposed to have a microscopic examination of the different layers of the skin.
+Finally, a biopsy can optionally propose to have a microscopic examination of the different layers of the skin.

 In addition, blood tests may be necessary for a hormonal assessment in particular.

 Treatment of hair loss in dogs

 Treatment will of course depend on the diagnosis made.
 These may be local treatments (shampoos, disinfection, creams) or general treatments (antiparasitic treatments, antibiotics, anti-inflammatories, antihistamines, hormonal treatments).
 Environmental treatments aimed at eliminating possible allergens may recommend, including the prescription of a specific diet.
 Some diseases are incurable.

 In any case, comply with the prescription and the advice of your veterinarian.
 This is all the more important as it can sometimes be long (often several weeks to months) and difficult to completely eradicate dermatological problems.